top of page

 How Parents Can Help

-Support your child’s strengths: build playtime, allow choice, encourage repetitive interests in ways that promote skills.
+• Support Your Child’s Strengths: Build playtime, allow choice, and encourage repetitive interests in ways that promote skills.

-Support communication: simplify language, give extra processing time, use visual supports.
+• Support Communication: Simplify language, give extra processing time, and use visual supports.

-Seek support: parent support groups, autism organizations, trusted books / websites.
+• Seek Support: Look for parent support groups, autism organizations, and trusted books or websites.

 When To Seek Help / Red Flags